siobhain/ccdshop/TESTME.md

 TEST            | DETAILS                          | Result
 --------------- | -------------------------------- | ---------------
-Product images | All images displaying correctly  | PASS Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| 80% pass - some misalignment in product name as outline in bug section
+Product images | All images displaying correctly  | PASS Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| 90% ok- some misalignment in product name as outline in bug section
 Sort | Check sort in both directions by **Price, Rating, Name & Category** to ensure each option reloads the page and sorts the products in the corresponding order sleected. | PASS
 Edit Button (Admin only) | Check the edit button is only displayed when admin user is logged in, Check that when clicked it loads the product management page in order to edit the corresponding product | PASS
 Delete Button (Admin only) | Check the delete button is only displayed when admin user is logged in, Check that when clicked the corresponding product is deleted from the db & a success message that the product has been deleted is displayed | PASS